Hilo, Hawaii: History

 A breakwater across Hilo Bay was begun in the first decade of the 20th century and completed in 1929.
 On April 1, 1946, an 8.6-magnitude earthquake near the Aleutian Islands created a 14 m tsunami that hit Hilo 4.9 hours later, killing 159 total in the islands, with 96 deaths in Hilo alone.
 In response, an early warning system, the Pacific Tsunami Warning Center, was established in 1949 to track these killer waves and provide warning.
 This tsunami also caused the end of the Hawaii Consolidated Railway, and instead the Hawaiʻi Belt Road was built north of Hilo using some of the old railbed.

 On May 22, 1960, another tsunami, caused by a 9.5-magnitude earthquake off the coast of Chile that day, claimed 61 lives, allegedly due to the failure of people to heed warning sirens.
 Low-lying bayfront areas of the city on Waiākea peninsula and along Hilo Bay, previously populated, were rededicated as parks and memorials.

 Hilo expanded inland beginning in the 1960s.
 The downtown found a new role in the 1980s as the city's cultural center with several galleries and museums opening; the Palace Theater reopened in 1998 as an arthouse cinema movie palace.

 Closure of the sugar plantations (including those in Hāmākua) during the 1990s hurt the local economy, coinciding with a general statewide slump.
 Hilo in recent years has seen commercial and population growth.

 Geography

 Hilo is on the eastern and windward side of the island.
-It is classified by the U.S. Census Bureau as a census-designated place (CDP), and has a total area of 151.0 km2, 138.3 km2 of which is land and 12.7 km2 of which (8.4%) is water.
+It is classified by the US Census Bureau as a census-designated place (CDP), and has a total area of 151.0 km2, 138.3 km2 of which is land and 12.7 km2 of which (8.4%) is water.